inspec/inspec/docs-chef-io/content/inspec/resources/docker_container.md

       it { should be_running }
     end

-### Container ID
+### container id

-Alternatively, you can pass in the container ID.
+Alternatively, you can pass in the container id.

     describe docker_container(id: '71b5df59442b') do
       it { should exist }